-There are signs of the management consultancy recruitment market picking up and candidate shortages.
+There are many signs of a buoyant management consultancy recruitment market and candidate shortages.

 The lockdowns and uncertainty has made some wary of making a move.
 So good candidates are as difficult to hire as ever but are the life blood of a firm and the key to their future success.
 So finding and attracting them is critical.